Skip to main content

 Live metrics

-Finally, click on the Performance tab to view the performance metrics for the application.
+Finally, select the Performance tab to view the performance metrics for the application.
 Here you can see the average response time, request rate, and failure rate for the application.

 Feel free to explore the other features of Application Insights and see how you can use it to monitor and observe your applications.